 When it comes to free standing furniture, choose tall units with a small footprint.
 This could be narrow, shallow, or both.

-The Clerkenwell Walnut Sideboard and Shelving Unit combines a roomy sideboard with cupboards and drawers with a stylish black metal framed shelving unit above.
-The matching base of the sideboard keeps the look light and creates space around and under the piece – a classic visual device for making small spaces look bigger.
+The very stylish Patton Oak and Metal Shelving Unit combines a roomy 2-door cabinet with black metal-framed shelving above.
+Slim metal legs keep the look light and create space around and under the piece – a classic visual device for making small spaces look bigger.

 Shelves don’t just have to go on walls.
 So go lateral as well as vertical by using shelves as room dividers.
 This is a brilliant, multi-tasking and space-saving storage solution for creating different zones in a small living space or studio flat.